cesanta/mongoose-os-docs/mdash/notifications.md

 see it in action.

-You can implement your own service that attaches to the `/api/v2/notify`, for example in Node JS:
+You can implement your own service that attaches to the `/api/v2/notify`, for example in Node JS (don't forget to substitute API_TOKEN with your real API access token):

 ```javascript
 const Websocket = require('ws');